Who is Moll Dyer? The Witch of Leonardtown, Maryland

 In the 1600’s, before Leonardtown had acquired its official name, it was home to a fairly small colony of English settlers.
 On the outskirts of town lived a woman known as Moll Dyer.
 Moll was a quiet lady who lived by herself in a small cabin in the woods.
 This cabin by today’s standards would be considered a “hut”, but it was home to Moll and kept her warm in the winter months.
 Moll’s hut was located on a creek just outside of Leonardtown, now called Moll Dyer Run.

-As was common in those days, whenever the local settlers experienced problems with crops or endured severe weather, they’d blame it on supernatural forces – either god or the Devil.
+When people died of unexpected causes, the colonists had to blame someone for their misfortunes.
+As was common in those days, whenever the local settlers experienced problems with crops or endured severe weather, they’d blame it on supernatural forces too – either god or the Devil.
 In this particular case, there were whispers in town the old witch had cursed the colony with an unusually cold winter in 1697.
-The townsfolk’s whispers turned into angry accusations and they came up with a plan to get rid of Moll Dyer…forever.
+Records show that people were dying of some sort of illness, likely influenza, and grew fearful of witchcraft being used against them.
+Whispers turned into angry accusations and the colonists came up with a plan to get rid of Moll Dyer forever.

 The Death of the Witch